-The Bachelor of Commerce (Integrated with CMA(US)) Program Regulations and Curriculum 2024-2027 are subject to, and, pursuant to the Academic Regulations.
-These Program Regulations shall be applicable to the ongoing Bachelor of Commerce (Integrated with CMA(US)) Degree Program, abbreviated as BCom of 2024-2027 offered by the Presidency School of Commerce and Economics (PSOC&E).
+The Bachelor of Commerce Program Regulations and Curriculum 2024-2027 are subject to, and, pursuant to the Academic Regulations.
+These Program Regulations shall be applicable to the ongoing Bachelor of Commerce Degree Program, abbreviated as BCom of 2024-2027 offered by the Presidency School of Commerce and Economics (PSOC&E).